 The Supports Waiver (SW) is a 1915(c) waiver designed to enhance the home and community-based supports and services available to beneficiaries with developmental disabilities who require the level of care of an intermediate care facility for individuals with intellectual disabilities (ICF/IID).
 The SW is funded by the Centers for Medicare and Medicaid Services (CMS), a federal agency, and matching state dollars.
 The waiver is operated by the Office for Citizens with Developmental Disabilities (OCDD) under the authorization of the Bureau of Health Services Financing (BHSF), both of which are under the Louisiana Department of Health (LDH).

-The mission of this waiver is to create options and provide meaningful opportunities for those individuals, 18 years of age and older who have a developmental disability, through vocational and community inclusion.
+The mission of this waiver is to create options and provide meaningful opportunities for individuals 18 years of age and older who have a developmental disability, through vocational and community inclusion.
 The waiver is available to provide:

 The supports necessary in order for individuals to achieve their desired community living and work experience;